Board of Governors Profiles

 Heather Stevenson

-Heather has over thirty years' experience in the field of Human Resources, specialising in Employee & Industrial Relations, Equalities & Diversity, and Reward & Remuneration.
+Heather has over 30 years experience in the field of Human Resources, specialising in Employee and Industrial Relations, Equalities and Diversity, and Reward and Remuneration.
 Her experience was gained in a variety of different public sector organisations, including the NHS, Local Government and the Care Commission/Inspectorate.
 She joined the college sector in 2013 and since 2016 she has played a key role in the National Bargaining arena.
 Latterly she held the position of Director of Employment Services with Colleges Scotland, from which she has recently retired.